ibm-cloud-docs/databases-for-postgresql/learn-dashboard-overview.md

 ## Connections

-The _Connections_ panel contains connection strings for your deployment.
+The _Endpoints_ panel contains connection strings for your deployment.
 Each tab contains connection information tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate, TLS/SSL parameters, and the default database of your deployment.

 Reference tables for the different connection types are available on the [Getting Credentials and Connection Strings](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings) page.